w3c/wai-website/_tips/writing.md

 Ensure that instructions, guidance, and error messages are clear, easy to understand, and avoid unnecessarily technical language.
 Describe input requirements, such as date formats.

 {::nomarkdown}
-{% include box.html type="start" title="Example: Instructions communicate what information the user should provide" class="example" %}
+{% include_cached box.html type="start" title="Example: Instructions communicate what information the user should provide" class="example" %}
 {:/}

 <div class="errors">